Aliases for CANX Gene

 GeneCards Summary for CANX Gene

 CANX (Calnexin) is a Protein Coding gene.
 Diseases associated with CANX include Orbital Melanoma and Hyperhidrosis, Gustatory.
-Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Among its related pathways are Calnexin/calreticulin cycle and HTLV-I infection.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is CLGN.

 UniProtKB/Swiss-Prot for CANX Gene